Bioinformatics (Prof. Lenhof)

 Our Projects

-In collaboration with the group of Eckart Meese (Human Genetics, Saarland University), we are studying novel diagnostic approaches that are based on extensive autoantibody or miRNA signatures.
+In collaboration with the groups of Andreas Keller (Clinical Bioinformatics, Saarland University and HIPS) and Eckart Meese (Human Genetics, Saarland University), we are studying novel diagnostic approaches that are based on extensive autoantibody or miRNA signatures.
 In proof-of-principle studies, autoantibody or miRNA profiles of blood sera have been collected from a large number of diseased and unaffected persons.
 Classifiers that have been trained and evaluated on the resulting profiles obtained a high sensitivity and specificity for a large number of diseases among them meningioma, glioma, lung tumors, melanomas, and multiple sclerosis (MS).
-Our results provide clear evidence that comprehensive antibody and miRNA profiles have high diagnostic potential.

 Autoantibody macrorarray and the scheme of the applied image analysis procedure.